What You’ll Learn at YMCA Swimming Lessons

 Having mastered the fundamentals, students learn additional water safety skills and build stroke techniques, developing skills that prevent chronic disease, increase social-emotional and cognitive well-being, and foster a lifetime of physical activity.

-- Stage 4 / Stroke Introduction: Students in stage 4 develop swim stroke technique in front crawl and back crawl and learn the breaststroke kick and butterfly kick.
+- Stage 4 / Stroke Introduction: Students in stage 4 develop swim stroke techniques in front crawl and back crawl and learn the breaststroke kick and butterfly kick.
 Water safety is reinforced through treading water and elementary backstroke.

 - Stage 5 / Stroke Development: Students in stage 5 work on stroke technique and learn all major competitive strokes.
 The emphasis on water safety continues through treading water and sidestroke.

 - Stage 6 / Stroke Mechanics: In stage 6, students refine their stroke technique on all major competitive strokes, learn about competitive swimming, and discover how to incorporate swimming into a healthy lifestyle.

 Want to take swimming lessons at the Y, but aren’t sure which stage to enroll in?
 View our lesson selector guide or contact your local YMCA for a free assessment.
-A YMCA membership is not required to particpate in swimming lessons.
+A YMCA membership is not required to participate in swimming lessons.
 Private and semi-private lessons are also available.